benben6515/documents/README.md

-# Taking over
+# Documents

 > !
-This is a document for who taking over my projects or codes mostly.
+This is a document for who taking over my projects and write some principles for myself. !
 > Maybe I just put in codes randomly and you saw it, no matter how, welcome as well.

 Hi, there!